OpenMoonRay/openmoonray-docs/docs/getting-started/index.md

 - [MoonRay]({{site.baseurl}}/getting-started/about/moonray): path-tracing renderer
 - [Scene Object Classes]({{site.baseurl}}/user-reference/scene-objects): (materials, geometry, lights, cameras, etc) used at Dreamworks Animation (about 150 in total)
 - [HdMoonRay]({{site.baseurl}}/user-reference/tools/hydra): the hydra plugin for MoonRay
-- [Arras]({{site.baseurl}}/getting-started/about/arras): execution and distribution framework, used to integrate MoonRay into applications
+- [Arras]({{site.baseurl}}/getting-started/about/arras): execution and distribution framework, used to integrate MoonRay into applications as well as provide multi-machine rendering

 The source is contained in multiple Git repositories.
 The `openmoonray` repository contains the top-level CMake build files, and uses submodules to link in all the others.
 The zipped source release is the `openmoonray` repository with the submodules filled in.